B GitHub Personal Access Tokens

 GITHUB_PAT as above, save and close it.

 Put a line break at the end!
 If you’re using an editor that shows line numbers, there should be two lines, where the second one is empty.

 ..
-Note that, by default, dotfiles are hidden in RStudio, but
+Note that, by default, most dotfiles are hidden in the RStudio file browser, but

 Restart R (Session > Restart R in the RStudio menu bar), as environment variables are loaded from

 .Renviron only at the start of an R session.
 Check that the PAT is now available like so: